gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 2023: There are quantum computers with 1180 qubits now.

 2024: NIST releases the first [post-quantum cryptography standards](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms) for key exchange and digital signatures.
+The [Module-Lattice-Based Key-Encapsulation Mechanism Standard (FIPS 203)](https://csrc.nist.gov/pubs/fips/203/final) ML-KEM is derived from CRYSTALS-Kyber.
+The [Module-Lattice-Based Digital Signature Standard (FIPS 204)](https://csrc.nist.gov/pubs/fips/204/final) ML-DSA is derived from CRYSTALS-Dilithium.

 2024: Quantum computers reach a quantum volume of 2 to the 20th power.
 That is an increment of computing capacity by a factor of approximately 65000 in four years, or a factor of 16 per year.

 2025: The [International Year of Quantum Science and Technology 2025](https://quantum2025.org/)